dtrace4linux/rss/README.md

   rss.pl - and it will take care of killing the existing background processes.

-$HOME/pexels directory
+$HOME/pexels & $HOME/images directory

-  If you place a series of images in this folder, then periodically they are rendered to the screen, via the img2txt or 'fb' tool.
+  If you place a series of images in the pexels/ or images/ folder, then periodically they are rendered to the screen, via the img2txt or 'fb' tool.

   img2txt provides ASCII art based rendering, which is fine, but not truely accurate.
 It is available in the caca-utils package if you